Justine Damond's Family Copes With Painful Silence From Cop Who Shot Her

 The Hennepin County Medical Examiner stated Monday that Damond died from a gunshot wound to the abdomen.

-To her friends and neighbors, Damond was a bright-eyed, friendly yoga teacher who had left Australia to be with her love in America.
+Friends and neighbors say Damond was a bright-eyed, friendly yoga teacher and spiritual healer who had left Australia to be with her love in America.
 The two planned to get married next month.

 Those close to him say Noor is a good man with a family, one who made headlines as his precinct’s first Somali-American officer, and the department’s ninth.
 He was celebrated when he joined the force in 2015.

-Note: This article has been updated with comment from Fred Bruno.